RMenegassi/Tormenta-Cards/README.md

   <h1 align="center">Tormenta Cards</h3>

   <p align="center">
-    A spell manager for Tormenta RPG built with React-Native for Android devices.
+    An app to manage your spells in Tormenta RPG.
+Built with React-Native for Android devices.
   </p>
 </div>